 Once you submit your bid, you will be able to see how many points you have left to bid:

-When entering your bid for a class during bidding cycles, you may also add up to two alternate classes (1L's may add one alternate class during elective bidding).
+When entering your bid for a class during bidding cycles, you may also add up to two alternate classes.
 To do so, click the “Add Alternate” link, and then type the Class Name, Class ID, or Instructor Name of the class you wish to add as an Alternate, and select the relevant class section from the list:

 Your principal and alternate bids will look as follows: